sybrands-place/ai/README.md

 To enable the user to take a picture on their device, configurate your app according to [the image_picker plugin's installation instructions](https://pub.dev/packages/image_picker#installation).

 To enable the user to take a picture on the web, configure your app according to [the camera plugin's setup instructions](https://pub.dev/packages/camera#setup).

+## Samples
+To execute the example apps in repo, you'll need to replace the `example/lib/gemini_api_key.dart` and firebase_options.dart files, both of which are just placeholders.
+They're needed to enable the example projects in the `example/lib` folder.

+### gemini_api_key.dart
+Most of [the example apps](https://github.com/flutter/ai/tree/main/example) reply on a Gemini API key, so for those to work, you'll need to plug your API key the `example/lib/gemini_api_key.dart` file.
+You can get an API key [in Gemini AI Studio](https://aistudio.google.com/app/apikey).

+**NOTE: Be careful not to check the `gemini_api_key.dart` file into your git repo.**

+### firebase_options.dart
+To use the Vertex AI example, you need to place your Firebase configuration details into the `example/lib/firebase_options.dart` file.
+You can do this running the `flutterfire` CLI tool as described in [the Add Firebase to your Flutter app docs](https://firebase.google.com/docs/flutter/setup) ***from within the `example` directory***.

+**NOTE: Be careful not to check the `firebase_options.dart` file into your git repo.**

 ## Feedback!
 Along the way, as you use this package, please [log issues and feature requests](https://github.com/flutter/ai/issues) as well as any [code you'd like to contribute](https://github.com/flutter/ai/pulls).
 I want your feedback and your contributions to ensure that the AI Toolkit is just as robust and useful as it can be for your real-world apps.